alexandersundstrom/fruktkorg-app/README.md

 * for the

 ## WEB module
 This is the GUI.
-It's using webpack that compiles js and scss file, and starts a server that delivers the GUI.
+It's using webpack that compiles jsx and scss file, and starts a server that delivers the GUI.

 ### Setup